What Happens To My Pension If The Company Goes Bankrupt?

 What is the PBGC?

 The PBGC is a federal agency that was established in 1974 to protect the pension benefits of employees in the private sector should their employer become insolvent.
-The PBGC does not cover state or government sponsored pension plans.
-The number of employees that were plan participants in an insolvent pension plan that now receive their pension payments from the PBGC is daunting.
+The PBGC does not cover state or government-sponsored pension plans.
+The number of employees who were plan participants in an insolvent pension plan that now receive their pension payments from the PBGC is daunting.
 According to the 2017 PBGC annual report, the PBGC “currently provides pension payments to 840,000 participants in 4,845 failed single-employer plans and an additional 63,000 participants across 72 multi-employer plans.”

-Wait until you hear the dollar amounts associate with those numbers.
+Wait until you hear the dollar amounts associated with those numbers.
 The PBGC paid out $5.7 Billion dollars in pension payments to the 840,000 participants in the single-employer plans and $141 Million to the 63,000 participants in the multi-employer plans in 2017.

 Where Does The PBGC Get The Money To Pay Benefits?